KoBeWi/Godot-Text-Database/README.md

 The data is validated during loading.
 If any entry is missing mandatory property or a property is invalid, it will hit an assertion and pause your game (works only in editor).
 So if you make a typo or forget to add something or put a wrong type etc., you will be spammed with errors, so you won't miss them unknowingly.
 This makes it very safe and convenient to use.
 Do note that property validation isn't done only against "valid" properties, but TextDatabase will also consider "mandatory" properties as well, so you don't need to duplicate them.
 If you want to validate properties, but don't have any "valid" properties, you can set `is_validated` to true, to enable validation using only the mandatory set.
 Also properties can be typed, so that the type loaded from file is checked against the declared one.
 There is also an option called `is_strict` (default `false`), which makes validation fail if property declared as `float` has `int` value.

 With all this combined, your database definition is really close to a schema of traditional database.
 Note that all validation happens only in debug builds.
+Make sure that you have no errors when loading database and avoid any data modifications in validation methods.
+Also, since defined properties are effectively unused in release builds, it's better to define them only in debug builds.

-Examples:
+### Validation examples

 Loading data with a set of mandatory properties.
 ```GDscript